-This Gingerbread Chai Latte is similar in that it tastes just as cosy, comforting and delicious as something you would get at Starbucks or somewhere similar, but isn’t loaded with sugar and consequently much healthier!
+This Gingerbread Chai Latte is similar in that it tastes just as cosy, comforting and delicious as something you would get at Starbucks or somewhere similar.

 To make this Gingerbread Chai Latte, all you need is a chai tea teabag and some fresh ginger.

 If you’re avoiding caffeine for whatever reason, I’d suggest using rooibos chai tea – it’s a naturally caffeine-free herbal tea that tastes identical to normal tea with lots of extra health benefits!